 After years and years of weekend camping trips I honestly can’t believe I am just now figuring out there is a proper way to pack a cooler to ensure food safety (and avoid food poisoning).
 So today I want to share these newfound, valuable tips because, when the precautions are so easy, why not be safe instead of sorry?
 Surely I’m not the only one that has been living in the dark on this topic.

-It all started on our camping trip this past weekend when I opened our cooler to find that ice had melted and leaked (potentially contaminated cooler water) into the container holding our caprese pasta salad.
-That salad took me a long time to make from scratch…and I wanted to eat it!
-Melted ice has leaked into containers on us before, but it only seemed to happen with a few questionable leftovers that were still in the cooler after returning home – not a brand new dish we hadn’t even eaten yet!
+It all started on our camping trip this past weekend when I opened our cooler to find that ice had melted and leaked (potentially contaminated cooler water) into the container holding our caprese pasta salad (that took me a long time to make from scratch…and I wanted to eat!).
+Melted ice has leaked into containers on us before, but it only seemed to happen with a few questionable leftovers that were still left in the cooler after returning home – not a brand new dish we hadn’t even eaten yet!
 So I turned to my facebook community for some important advice – eat it or toss it?
 And after sifting through more than 1K responses to this question, and using my brain a little, I realized we need to make some serious, yet simple, changes before ever packing up the cooler with a weekend’s worth of food again!
-And just for the record – we tossed the [what would have been delicious] pasta salad so we learned our lesson for sure.

 Cooler Packing Tips

 It’s no secret that we’ve done our fair share of traveling so far this summer.
 If your family still has some fun trips coming up – whether by car or by plane – below are some snacks that we think are great and easy to take along.
-Even if you just can’t (or won’t) stick to a real food diet once you get to your destination, I think it’s a good idea to bring some items for the trip there and even to supplement meals once you arrive.
+Even if you just can’t (or won’t) stick to a real food diet once you get to your destination, I think it’s great to have some items for the road trip there or even to supplement meals once you arrive.
 What good is a vacation if you feel sluggish (or even sick) from some not-so-great airplane or gas station food?
-And yes, you can take your own food and empty water bottle through airport security, provided you follow TSA guidelines for anything considered a liquid.* - Continue Reading »
+And yes, you can take your own food and empty water bottle through airport security, provided you follow TSA guidelines for anything considered a liquid.*